jaithunshifaya/HTML-Project/README.md

 ## 🧠 Features

-- HTML <form> with:
+- HTML with:
   - Text input for name and address
   - Number input for age
-  - Dropdown (<select>) for department selection
+  - Dropdown for department selection
   - Submit button
   - Image displayed in the webpage (e.g., city view)

 ## 📁 Files Included

 - index.html – Contains the HTML form
-- New York.jpeg – Background or banner image (uploaded)
+- New York.jpeg – Background or banner image
 - README.md – This file

 ## 🚀 How to Use